accesscode-2-2/unit-0/lessons/week-2/2015-06-18_functions.md

 > **Bonus Exercise:** Do the previous exercises in Swift!

 > **Super Bonus Exercise: DRAWING!**
 > 1. Clone the following repo - https://github.com/accesscode-2-2/unit-0-c-functions
 > 2. Run the code
 > 3. Extend the functionality of the code to include more shapes.
-Use functions to make your drawing easier / more robus.
+Use functions to make your drawing easier / more robust.